How it works

 -Applicant must complete at least 500 hours (250 from applicant(s) and 250 from friends or family members) of sweat equity towards the building of Habitat homes.

--Applicant must be willing to live in a neighborhood in which Habitat is currently building
+-Applicant must be willing to live in the neighborhood in which Coos Bay Area Habitat is currently building.

 -Applicant must be willing to attend required workshops for success in homeownership.